fusion5/x86-64-linux-cpu-trap-flag/README.md

 three 0x90 NOPs to be executed followed by an 0xE8 instruction (which is the call to `stop_trace`), and so on.

-Each line is a looking glass to the next four instructions to be executed.
-These could be converted into readable assembly code by means of a disassembly function.

-## Debugging
+## Debugging tools

 The _strace_ tool has been particularly helpful to debug the code.

-Since functionality is based on system calls, and since they are called from assembly language, in which it's easy to make mistakes, I had to verify the system calls that are performed and their parameters.
+Since the demo is based on system calls, and since they are called from assembly language, in which it's easy to make mistakes, I had to verify the system calls that are performed and their parameters.
 To do so, one can run:

     > make demo_asm.strace

-This produces the following file that captures the system calls performed while executing the `demo_asm` binary:
+This produces the file below that shows the system calls performed while running `demo_asm`:

 ```
 execve("./demo_asm", ["./demo_asm"], 0x7ffffb738b50 /* 62 vars */) = 0